 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠
+Yes \square No \boxtimes

-As of November 30, 2022, the number of shares of registrant's common stock outstanding was 144,212,227.
+As of November 30, 2023, the number of shares of registrant's common stock outstanding was 148,333,445.

-Page No. PART I. FINANCIAL INFORMATION Item 1.
-Financial Statements (unaudited) 3 Condensed Consolidated Balance Sheets as of October 31, 2022 and July 31, 2022 3 Condensed Consolidated Statements of Operations for the Three Months Ended October 31, 2022 and 2021 4 Condensed Consolidated Statements of Comprehensive Loss for the Three Months Ended October 31, 2022 and 2021 5 Condensed Consolidated Statements of Stockholders' Equity for the Three Months Ended October 31, 2022 and 2021 6 Condensed Consolidated Statements of Cash Flows for the Three Months Ended October 31, 2022 and 2021 7 Notes to Unaudited Condensed Consolidated Financial Statements 8 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 27 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 44 Item 4.
-Controls and Procedures 45 PART II.
-OTHER INFORMATION Item 1.
-Legal Proceedings 46 Item 1A.
-Risk Factors 46 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 84 Item 6.
-Exhibits 84 Signatures 85
+Page No. PART I. FINANCIAL INFORMATION Financial Statements (unaudited) 3 Condensed Consolidated Balance Sheets as of October 31, 2023 and July 31, 2023 3 Condensed Consolidated Statement of Operations for the Three Months Ended October 31, 2023 and 2022 4 Condensed Consolidated Statements of Comprehensive Loss for the Three Months Ended October 31, 2023 and 2022 5 Condensed Consolidated Statements of Stockholders' Equity for the Three Months Ended October 31, 2023 and 2022 6 Condensed Consolidated Statements of Cash Flows for the Three Months Ended October 31, 2023 and 2022 7 Notes to Unaudited Condensed Consolidated Financial Statements 8 Management's Discussion and Analysis of Financial Condition and Results of Operations 27 Quantitative and Qualitative Disclosures about Market Risk 44 Controls and Procedures 45 PART II.
+OTHER INFORMATION Legal Proceedings 47 Risk Factors 47 Unregistered Sales of Equity Securities and Use of Proceeds 85 Other Information 85 Exhibits 85 Signatures 86 Financial Statements (unaudited) Condensed Consolidated Balance Sheets as of October 31, 2023 and July 31, 2023 Condensed Consolidated Statement of Operations for the Three Months Ended October 31, 2023 and 2022 Condensed Consolidated Statements of Comprehensive Loss for the Three Months Ended October 31, 2023 and 2022 Condensed Consolidated Statements of Stockholders' Equity for the Three Months Ended October 31, 2023 and 2022 Condensed Consolidated Statements of Cash Flows for the Three Months Ended October 31, 2023 and 2022 Notes to Unaudited Condensed Consolidated Financial Statements Management's Discussion and Analysis of Financial Condition and Results of Operations Quantitative and Qualitative Disclosures about Market Risk Controls and Proceedures PART II.
+OTHER INFORMATION Legal Proceedings Risk Factors Unregistered Sales of Equity Securities and Use of Proceeds Other Information Exhibits